M

 mamil (noun)

-Acronym: Middle-Aged Man in Lycra.
+MAMIL: Middle-Aged Man in Lycra.

-Note: The OED may well describe as humorous and somewhat depreciative, but I use this term quite derogatorily.
+Note: The OED may well describe as humorous and somewhat disparaging, but I use this term quite derogatorily.
 In fact all non-professional bike riders who dress like they are entering the Tour de France deserve nothing but derision.

 man (noun)

-A human being whose 23rd pair of chromosomes (the sex chromosomes) are composed of one X chromosome and one Y chromosome.
+An adult human male: A human being whose 23rd pair of chromosomes (the sex chromosomes) are composed of one X chromosome and one Y chromosome.
 As chromosomes are located in the nucleus of each and every cell in the body, this chromosomal composition is immutable.
 No amount of body mutilation or hormones (new or suppressed) will change the chromosomal makeup.
 Thus if you are born male, you will remain male until the day you die.
 (RM)

 Note: How sad is it that today, this word needs to be defined?